 Mercy Health has a longstanding, effective Corporate Responsibility Program that sustains our culture of "doing the right thing."
 Our program includes standards and procedures; dedicated compliance staff; education; communications methods to encourage reports of concerns; investigations into concerns; monitoring and auditing for compliance and accuracy; accountability and corrective action when we detect an error; and ongoing training on new laws, regulations and rules.

 We have also established provisions for preventing fraud and abuse and are required to communicate those provisions to our vendors and contractors.
-As a continuing condition of doing business with Mercy Health, our vendors and contractors must review and agree to abide by these provisions and our Core Values in Actions.
+As a continuing condition of doing business with Mercy Health, our vendors and contractors must review and agree to abide by these provisions and our Code of Conduct.